Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Positive real balanced truncation for second-order systems

 This system is again positive real and from the algorithm above we thus obtain a reduced-order system for the extended system as

 where $\sBr \in \R^{r \times m}$ and $\sCvr \in \R^{p \times r}$.
-From that we obtain a reduced-order system for~\eqref{eqn:sosys} as
+From that we obtain a reduced-order system for~\cref{PBTRMV_eqn:sosys} as

-As the transfer function of \eqref{eq:redsysnoncolred} is a~submatrix of the transfer function of the system \eqref{eq:redsysnoncolredext}, and the same holds for the original system, the previously derived error bound also holds in this more general case.
+As the transfer function of~\cref{PBTRMV_eqn:redsysnoncolred} is a submatrix of the transfer function of the system~\cref{PBTRMV_eqn:redsysnoncolredext}, and the same holds for the original system, the reduction error in the gap metric is bounded by the one of the extended system.

-We illustrate the performance of the reduction method above with an example of three coupled mass-spring-damper chains; see~\cite[Ex.~2]{TruV09}.
-The triple chain consists of three rows that are coupled via a~mass $m_{0}$, which is connected to the fixed base with a spring with stiffness $k_{0}$.
-Each row contains $g$ masses, $g+1$ springs and one damper, which is attached to a wall, see Figure~\ref{fig:triplechain1}.
+We illustrate the performance of the reduction method above with an example of three coupled mass-spring-damper chains; see~\cite[Ex.~2]{PBTRMV_TruV09}.
+The triple chain consists of three rows that are coupled via a mass $m_{0}$, which is connected to the fixed base with a spring with stiffness $k_{0}$.
+Each row contains $g$ masses, $g+1$ springs and one damper, which is attached to a wall; see \Cref{PBTRMV_fig:triplechain1}.
 One can write the free system as

-where $\sM,\, \sD$, and $\sK$ are defined as $\sM = \diag(m_{1},\, \ldots,\, m_{1}, m_{2}, \,\ldots,\, m_{2},\, m_{3}, \,\ldots, \, m_{3})$, $\sD = \alpha \sM + \beta \sK + \nu_{1} e_{1} e_{1}^{\trans} + \nu_{g+1} e_{g+1} e_{g+1}^{\trans} + \nu_{2g+1} e_{2g+1} e_{2g+1}^{\trans}$ and
+where $\sM, \sD$, and $\sK$ are defined as $\sM = \diag(m_{1},\ldots, m_{1}, m_{2}, \ldots, m_{2},\, m_{3}, \ldots, m_{3})$, $\sD = \alpha \sM + \beta \sK + \nu_{1} e_{1} e_{1}^{\trans} + \nu_{g+1} e_{g+1} e_{g+1}^{\trans} + \nu_{2g+1} e_{2g+1} e_{2g+1}^{\trans}$ and

-with $\kappa_i = ^{\trans} \in \R^{1\times g}$ and $K_{ii} \in \R^{g \times g}$ for $i = 1,\, 2,\, 3$.
+with $\kappa_{i} = ^{\trans} \in \R^{1\times g}$ and $K_{ii} \in \R^{g \times g}$ for $i = 1, 2, 3$.
 We choose the input $\sB = ^{\trans}$ and equally measure the velocities such that $\sCv = \sB^{\trans}$.
 The second-order control system reads

 We consider the triple chain with $g = 500$, thus the number of differential equations is $n = 3g + 1 = 1\,501$.
 The stiffness and mass parameters are set as

 and the damping parameters $\alpha = \beta = 0.002$ and $\nu_{1} = \nu_{g+1} = \nu_{2g+1} = 5$.